xyhtac/tgbot-swarm/README.md

 ```

 ### License
-check_sateon is licensed under the [MIT](https://www.mit-license.org/) license for all open source applications.
+`tgbot-swarm` is licensed under the [MIT](https://www.mit-license.org/) license for all open source applications.

 ### Bugs and feature requests